Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 as GNOME and KDE resorted to using a selection of scales by dropdown and slider respectively.

-In figure @scale-adjustment-kg the options from KDE and GNOME are visualized.
+In @scale-adjustment-kg the options from KDE and GNOME are visualized.
 #align(
   center, [#figure([
       #columns(2, [